wakapeil/palo-alto-ansible-roles/role-panos-vpn/README.md

 # List of Configurable Variables
 Below is a list of configurable variables, along with some examples of the values they accept.
-You can find additional module-specific details [here](https://ansible-pan.readthedocs.io/en/latest/modules/index.html)
+You can find additional module-specific details [here](https://ansible-pan.readthedocs.io/en/latest/modules/index.html).

-Some default values have already been set in `/defaults/main.yml`, but those can be changes at any time.
+Some default values have already been set in `/defaults/main.yml`, but those can be changed at any time.

 ## Required Settings
 vpn_panos_provider: